 The Modern Convertible Spectrum: From Accessible Joy to Stratospheric Luxury

-What makes today’s convertible landscape so exciting is its breadth.
 At one end, the Mazda MX-5 continues its 35-year mission of delivering pure driving joy.
 The Club edition costs $36,000—about the price of a mid-range SUV—yet delivers a more authentic driving experience than cars costing three times as much.
 Its 2.0-liter engine produces “only” 181 horsepower, but in a 2,300-pound chassis with perfect 50/50 weight distribution, it’s all you need.
 The six-speed manual transmission—increasingly rare in today’s market—offers short, precise throws that make every gear change satisfying.
 On mountain roads, it’s not about straight-line speed but the car’s telepathic responsiveness.
-The manually operated soft top can be lowered in three seconds with one hand—no motors, no complications, just immediate access to sky.
+The manually operated soft top can be lowered in three seconds with one hand—no motors, no complications, just immediate access to the sky.

 The Engineering Challenge: Rigidity Without a Roof